DanielEftekhari/normality-normalization/README.md

 You can also simply copy our `./layers.py` file into your own codebase, and import any of the layers we've implemented from there.
 For example, to import `BatchNormalNorm2d`, you would enter `from layers import BatchNormalNorm2d`.

+Note that depending on the task, increasing the value for `noise_train` (the noise factor) from its default value, may lead to an increased benefit to generalization performance.
+For example in `BatchNormalNorm2d`, `noise_train=0.6` may work better than the default value of `noise_train=0.4`.
+Similarly in `LayerNormalNorm`,`noise_train=1.5` may work better than the default value of `noise_train=1.0`.
+Thus it is worth experimenting with the value for this parameter.

 ## File Descriptions:

 Executable files:<br/>